 Secondly, if your business is still relatively small and you haven’t started growing yet, then a COO may not be necessary just yet.
 However, if you’re looking to grow and map things out correctly from the beginning, then it’s time to hire a COO.

 What to look for in a COO?

-The perfect COO can oversee both the high-level picture, like what the CEO does, and make things happen—ensuring that things are moving forward in the business and that everything is in order.
+The perfect COO can oversee both the high-level picture, like what the CEO does, and make things happen.
+They ensure that things are moving forward in the business and that everything is in order.